lshapz/angular-writing-a-custom-directive-lab-web-0916/README.md

 ## Instructions

-Let's create some awesome tabs.
+Let's create some awesome tabs that will look something like [this](http://jsfiddle.net/toddmotto/4comjcdm/embedded/result/).

 First of all we need a parent `tabs` component.
-We can make this either a directive or component - it's up to you (if you want to be even more awesome, use controller!).
+We can make this either a directive or component - it's up to you (if you want to be even more awesome, use component!).

 This tabs component (or directive) should have an array of tabs in its controller, and a variable with the ID of the tab that's visible.